YoshiRH/SimpleChat_App/README.md

 The server listens on 127.0.0.1:55555.
 You’ll see a startup message in the console.

 **Connect a Client**
-After launching the client, choose:
+After launching the client choose:
 (1) Register: Create a new account (e.g., user1, pass123).
 (2) Login: Log in to an existing account.
 Once logged in, you can start sending messages.